 The senior executive team only receive performance share units.
-Commencing with the June 30, 2019 grants, the vesting of 75% of the grants is tied to post-grant relative common share performance over a three-year period which is how we tie long term compensation to share performance.
+Commencing with the 2019 grants and continuing with 2020 and 2021 grants, the vesting of 75% of the grants is tied to post-grant relative common share performance over a three-year period which is how we tie long term compensation to share performance.

-While options were used as part of compensation on the initial creation of the Corporation, we now only use performance share units for senior executives and restricted share units for employees.
+While options were used as part of compensation on the initial creation of the Corporation, these initial options have now expired and we now only use performance share units for senior executives and restricted share units for employees.
+The Board believes that these share units have been an effective way to link compensation to share performance and therefore, in order to provide flexibility for further awards under the Share Unit Plan, the Board recommends that the Shareholders vote in favour of the Share Unit Plan Resolution at the Meeting.

-See "Securities Authorized for Issuance under Equity Incentive Plans - Summary of the Performance and Restricted Share Plan" for details of the performance vesting criteria for the PSUs granted in 2018, 2019 and 2020.
+See "Business of the Meeting - Approval of Amendments to the Share Unit Plan" for details for the Share Unit Plan Resolution.
+See "Securities Authorized for Issuance under Equity Incentive Plans - Summary of the Share Unit Plan" for details of the performance vesting criteria for the PSUs granted in 2018, 2019, 2020 and 2021.

-2019 Performance
+2020 Performance

-The 2019 goals for corporate and operational performance for management were: production (15%), proved plus probable reserves replacement (15%), net asset value accretion (15%), safety performance (10%), financial performance based on capital and operating expenditures and cash flow generation (20%) and operational and corporate strategic targets (25%).
+The 2020 goals for corporate and operational performance for management were: production (20%), reserves and contingent resources replacement (15%), net asset value accretion (15%), ESG (environmental, social and governance) performance (15%), financial performance based on capital and operating expenditures and cash flow generation (20%) and operational and corporate strategic targets (15%).
 Each executive officer has a target incentive amount tied to his or her base salary to which the achievement score is applied.
 No multipliers are applied to the calculations.
 The equity incentive is comprised 100% of performance share units for which the vesting of 75% is based on relative common share performance over a three year period.